-SPP and Legal Studies Professor Marie-Pierre Granger co-authors a book chapter with Orsolya at Elgar Salat
+SPP and Legal Studies Professor Marie-Pierre Granger co-authors a book chapter with Orsolya Salat at Edward Elgar

 Marie-Pierre Granger (Associate Professor, SPP and Legal Studies) and Orsolya Salat (Assistant Professor, ELTE and CEU Legal Studies alumna) just published a chapter on 'Framing Justice claims as legal rights: How law (mis)handles injustices?', in the book edited by Trudie Knijn and Dorota Lepianka Justice and Vulnerability in Europe.
 An Interdisciplinary Approach (Edward Elgar Publishing, 2020).